_ _

 The concept is simple.
 The execution is what matters.

-Step 1: Pick your anchor habit
+Component 1: Pick your anchor habit

 Your anchor should be something you do daily without thinking.
-Morning coffee.
-The commute.
-Lunch.
-The five minutes after putting kids to bed.
-The key: it happens at roughly the same time and requires no decision.
+Candidates include morning coffee, the commute, lunch, or the five minutes after putting kids to bed.

 Not all learning activities demand the same cognitive energy.
 Reading dense technical material at 9 PM after a full workday is engineering failure, not motivation failure.
+The energy-to-format matching layer is what separates the Learning Anchor System from generic habit stacking.
+Research on cognitive load and time-of-day effects supports this pairing logic: cognitive performance varies systematically across the day, and matching task demand to peak windows preserves performance under fatigue [7].

 | Energy level | Best formats | Examples |